-Recently, EBT Restaurant General Manager Adam Horner invited me and a few other folks to sample dishes from the menu updated by Chef Tate Roberts.
+Recently, EBT Restaurant General Manager Adam Horner invited local writers and foodies to sample dishes from the menu updated by Chef Tate Roberts.

 Renovated in 2006, the restaurant’s decor and atmosphere reflect its rich history and contemporary touches that offer a classy setting for drinks and dining.
 Here’s a description from the restaurant’s website: